Blake Lively Shares Her Amazon Baby Registry: See Her Must-Haves for New Parents

 Like Lauren Conrad's Amazon Baby Registry, Blake Lively's colorful wish list includes products for feeding, nursing, and snacks for moms (because, duh).
 Blake's top picks include diapers from Jessica Alba's The Honest Company, UPPAbaby car seat, and Mudpuppy's Little Feminist book collection.

-See our 8 favorites from Blake Lively's list below.
+See our eight favorites from Blake Lively's list below.

 Keep messes tidy with this all-in-one diaper disposal system.